gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 <details>
 <summary>More details on AsyncMonitor</summary>

-`Gapotchenko.FX.Threading.AsyncMonitor` class can be used as a drop-in replacement for `System.Threading.Monitor`.
+`Gapotchenko.FX.Threading.AsyncMonitor` class can be used as a drop-in replacement for `System.Threading.Monitor`;
+it was designed with that scenario in mind.

 Let's take a look at example.
 The synchronous code below uses `System.Threading.Monitor`: